Ojai, CaliforniaCities & Urban Centers

 Best Time to Visit

-• Spring (March - May): We consider spring to be one of the absolute best times.
-The weather is pleasantly warm, wildflowers are in bloom, and the valley is lush and green.
-It’s ideal for hiking and outdoor activities before the summer heat sets in.
-The Ojai Music Festival is typically held in early June, marking the transition from spring to summer.
+• **Spring (March-May):** We consider spring to be one of the most beautiful times to visit Ojai.
+The weather is typically mild and pleasant, with wildflowers blooming across the hillsides.
+It's ideal for hiking and outdoor activities before the summer heat sets in.
+The Ojai Music Festival usually takes place in early June, marking the transition from spring to summer.

 Where to Stay Nearby